hyperpigmentation treatmentS in Snellville, GA

 ✔ Certain medications + genetics (pigment-prone skin types)

-This is for you if you’re dealing with stubborn discoloration and you’re ready for a corrective plan—not guesswork.
+This is for you if you’re dealing with stubborn discoloration and want real correction—not guesswork.

 ✔ Uneven skin tone or patchy discoloration